chrisdaaz/samvera-staticweb/README.md

 In this workshop, we will be following an example use case.
 We will be building a conference website for a collection of presentations we're storing in our [Samvera repository](https://nurax-dev.curationexperts.com/).

 **Prerequisites**: You will need to have Jekyll and all of its dependencies installed on your computer.
 Follow [these instructions](https://jekyllrb.com/docs/installation/) for tips based on your operating system.
-You will also need a text editor, git client (optional), and some familiarity with a computer terminal.
+You will also need a text editor, [GitHub Desktop](https://desktop.github.com/) (optional for git pros), and some familiarity with a computer terminal.

 We will be using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme to build our conference website.
 Feel free to refer to the [theme's documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) to try out some layout options and features or view examples of how the theme can be used.

 ## Using the Exercise Files

+For this section, we will be using GitHub Desktop.
+If you're familiar with git and don't use a git client, you can skim this section to follow along.
+If you haven't already done so, open up the GitHub Desktop preferences and select your external editor (e.g. Atom) and shell (e.g. iTerm2) of choice.

 We'll start by creating a local copy of the files to your computer.
-Clone or download the .zip of this code repository to your computer and open the file directory using a terminal.
-Navigate to the `example` directory (`cd example`).
-All of the Jekyll files for the website are contained in the `example` folder.

-Terminal example that is open to the Jekyll project files:
+To do this, we can create a clone using git or a git client.
+In GitHub Desktop, go to `File`, `Clone repository...`, switch to the URL panel, then enter in this URL: `https://github.com/chrisdaaz/samvera-staticweb.git`

+We can now use GitHub Desktop to open our files with a terminal or text editor, track changes we make to files between saves, commit changes to our branches, and push our repository to our GitHub accounts.

+Open up the repository files in your terminal by going to `Repository` and `Open in [terminal]` in GitHub Desktop.
+This will open up your terminal to the repository's directory:

 ```
-user:/mnt/c/user/Desktop/samvera-staticweb/example $
+user:/mnt/c/user/Desktop/samvera-staticweb/$
 ```

+Move over to the `example` directory by entering `cd example` in your terminal.
+This is the directory that contains all of our Jekyll project files that we'll use to build our site.
+All of our terminal commands will be from this directory.

 In addition to the files, you'll need a few more Ruby gems to use practice theme.
 To install the additional dependencies, run `bundle install`.
 If you get an error, then you might not have [Bundler](https://bundler.io/) installed, so run `sudo gem install bundler` and try again.

-To make sure the site's dependencies are properly installed, run `bundle exec jekyll serve` in your terminal.
+To make sure the site's dependencies are properly installed, run `bundle exec jekyll serve`.
 This will build a local copy of the website on your computer and make it available on a local server.
 To see the site in action, open a web browser to http://localhost:4000/ to preview the site.

 **Some common commands for your reference**
 - `bundle exec jekyll serve` starts Jekyll's built-in server for you to preview your site locally